-When it comes to internet marketing, or business in general, failure is something you will have to deal with very often.
-Whether it be launching a new campaign, a new project, or a new product/offer, things will inevitably go wrong.
+In business, as well as internet marketing, failure is something we have to deal with more often than we would like.
+Whether it be launching a new campaign, a new project, or a new product/offer, things will inevitably go wrong sometimes.

 – Test 10-20 more ads